-- 1. Cell division and cell cycle: Types of cell divisions and their regulation, control of cell cycle - 2.
-Physiological study of mitotic and meiotic divisions with special reference to the mechanism of chromosome movement and organization of the spindle apparatus, mitotic poisons and their actions, Gametogenesis, Physiology of union of the gametes
+- 1. Cell division and cell cycle: Types of cell divisions and their regulation, control of cell cycle Physiological study of mitotic and meiotic divisions with special reference to the mechanism of chromosome movement and organization of the spindle apparatus, mitotic poisons and their actions - 2.
+Gametogenesis: Spermatogenesis, Ogenesis & Fertilization including their mechanism and physiology

-PAPER XI( A 2): CELL BIOLOGY
+PAPER XI(A 2): CELL BIOLOGY